Looking after your clothes and having minimum impact on the environment is easy with these simple steps.

 Hand wash your garment inside out and use 10mL (one capful) of our

 per 5L of cold water.
 Immerse the garment, gently and slowly swishing it in the water for a couple of minutes.
 To rinse, use cold water - you can add a teaspoon of white vinegar, this will remove excess detergent, soften the silk and restore its lustre.

 Try A Laundry Bag

-Take care if you decide to wash your silk in a machine, place the garment in a laundry bag and ensure you choose a gentle, cold water cycle using 20mL (two capfuls) of our Silk Wash
+Take care if you decide to wash your silk in a machine, place the garment in a laundry bag and ensure you choose a gentle, cold water cycle using 20mL (two capfuls) of our Fabric Wash

 Remove excess water by placing the silk between a dry towels and gently pressing the water out.
 Never wring or twist it dry as it can damage the fibres.
 Lay the hand washed garment on a clean towel away from sun and heat to dry.
 Machine washed silk should be gently reshaped and laid flat to dry.

 When cared for properly our garments have a long life, made to become the most treasured building blocks of your wardrobe.
 Silk should be stored in a cool, dry place on a hanger.
 When packing up silk, make sure it’s placed in a breathable fabric bag, not plastic as it might lock in moisture.